What Our Partners Say

-UNH Cooperative Extension launched the Stewardship Network: New England in 2013, and has since worked with over 165 conservation groups, public agencies and volunteers on initiatives that help increase the region's capacity to steward lands and conduct citizen science research.
+UNH Cooperative Extension launched the Stewardship Network: New England (now Nature Groupie) in 2013, and has since worked with over 165 conservation groups, public agencies and volunteers on initiatives that help increase the region's capacity to steward lands and conduct citizen science research.

 Although we talk informally with partners throughout the year, we wanted to really know what our partners think about the Network.
 Is it making a difference in New England, and if so, how?
 What matters most to them, and what should the Network focus on next?